777arc/PySDR/content/doa.rst

  Nr = 3
  theta_degrees = 20 # direction of arrival (feel free to change this, it's arbitrary) theta = theta_degrees / 180 * np.pi # convert to radians
- a = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # Steering Vector
+ s = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # Steering Vector
- print(a) # note that it's 3 elements long, it's complex, and the first element is 1+0j
+ print(s) # note that it's 3 elements long, it's complex, and the first element is 1+0j

-To apply the Steering Vector we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
-We'll start off by making both into row vectors using :code:`x.reshape(-1,1)`.
+To apply the Steering Vector we have to do a matrix multiplication of :code:`s` and :code:`tx`, so first let's convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
+We'll start off by making both into row vectors using :code:`ourarray.reshape(-1,1)`.
 We then perform the matrix multiply, indicated by the :code:`@` symbol.
 We also have to convert :code:`tx` from a row vector to a column vector using a transpose operation (picture it rotating 90 degrees) so that the matrix multiply inner dimensions match.

 .. code-block:: python

- a = a.reshape(-1,1)
+ s = s.reshape(-1,1)
- print(a.shape) # 3x1
+ print(s.shape) # 3x1
  tx = tx.reshape(-1,1)
  print(tx.shape) # 10000x1

  # matrix multiply
- r = a @ tx.T  # dont get too caught up by the transpose, the important thing is we're multiplying the Steering Vector by the tx signal print(r.shape) # 3x10000.  r is now going to be a 2D array, 1D is time and 1D is the spatial dimension
+ r = s @ tx.T  # dont get too caught up by the transpose, the important thing is we're multiplying the Steering Vector by the tx signal print(r.shape) # 3x10000.  r is now going to be a 2D array, 1D is time and 1D is the spatial dimension

 At this point :code:`r` is a 2D array, size 3 x 10000 because we have three array elements and 10000 samples simulated.
 We can pull out each individual signal and plot the first 200 samples, below we'll plot the real part only, but there's also an imaginary part, like any baseband signal.
 One annoying part of matrix math in Python is needing to add the :code:`.squeeze()`, which removes all dimensions with length 1, to get it back to a normal 1D NumPy array that plotting and other operations expects.